p2p-org/OrcaSwapSwift/README.md

         "endpoint": <String, Solana api endpoint>,
         "endpointAdditionalQuery": <String?>,
         "seedPhrase": <String, Solana account seed phrase>,
+        "fromMint": "So11111111111111111111111111111111111111112",
-        "fromMint": <String, Mint of token that you want to swap from>, "toMint": <String, Mint of token that you want to swap to>, "sourceAddress": <String, Source token address>,
+        "toMint": <String, Mint of token that you want to swap to>, "sourceAddress": <String, Owner address>,
         "destinationAddress": <String?, Destination token address>,
+        "poolsPair": [
+            {
+                name: <String, Name of pools, for example: SOCN/SOL[stable][aquafarm], see Resources/pools/orca-pools-mainnet.json>,
+                reversed: <Bool, For example: if pool name equals to SOCN/SOL, and the swap is SOL to SOCN, then reversed == true>
+            }
+        ]
-        "payingTokenMint": <String, Mint of token that you want to use to pay fee>, "payingTokenAddress": <String, Address of token that have enough balance to cover fee>, "inputAmount": <UInt64, Input amount in lamports>,
+        "inputAmount": <UInt64, Input amount in lamports>,
         "slippage": <Double>
     }